 - "You Weren't a Good Parent."

-Sometimes children feel that they weren't loved or nurtured sufficiently.
+Some children feel that they weren't loved or nurtured sufficiently.
 Sometimes that is because they were reared in a time or a culture that didn't value open expressions of love.
 Sometimes it is because their parents truly had a hard time expressing their feelings.
-Sometimes children still feel hurt from episodes that occurred years ago, episodes that the parents may not even be aware of.
+Occasionally adult children still feel hurt from episodes that occurred years ago, episodes that the parents may not even be aware of.

 - "You Broke Up Our Family."